cakephp/docs/en/views/helpers/form.rst

 Displaying and Checking Errors
 ==============================

-FormHelper exposes a couple of methods that allow you to easily check for field errors and when necessary display customized error messages.
+FormHelper exposes a couple of methods that allow us to easily check for field errors and when necessary display customized error messages.

 Displaying Errors